Subscribe To This Site

 Rosemary is the most fabulous herb to keep and grow.
 It has lots of benefits both as a culinary and a medicinal herb and it's attractive too.
 In spring dramatic blue flower spikes emerge which early bees find irresistible.

 Rosemary is not easy to grow from seed.
-It is generally best to grow from cuttings or grow on a bought plant.
+It is generally best to grow from cuttings or grow-on a bought plant.

 How to grow rosemary in your garden

 You can grow your rosemary in a planter or large pot or you can plant it out in the ground.
 It will require a fair bit of space and needs keeping in check with an annual prune to prevent it from sprawling untidily.
-Planting rosemary in a container is a good solution if your garden is too cold or damp; you can move the container indoors or into shelter to avoid the worst seasonal weather.

 How to grow rosemary: